Robert L. Allen

 Robert Lee Allen (May 29, 1942 – July 10, 2024) was an American activist, writer, and adjunct professor of African-American Studies and Ethnic Studies at the University of California, Berkeley.
 Allen received his Ph.D. in Sociology from the University of California, San Francisco, and previously taught at San José State University and Mills College.

-He was Senior Editor (with Editor-in-Chief and Publisher Robert Chrisman) of The Black Scholar: Journal of Black Studies and Research, published quarterly or more frequently in Oakland, California, by the Black World Foundation since 1969.
+Allen was senior editor (with editor-in-chief and publisher Robert Chrisman) of The Black Scholar: Journal of Black Studies and Research, published quarterly or more frequently in Oakland, California, by the Black World Foundation since 1969.

+Biography

+Robert Lee Allen Jr. was born on May 29, 1942, in Atlanta, Georgia, to parents who were both community activists; His mother, Sadie (Sims) Allen, was a teacher at Spelman College, and his father was a mechanic.

+He attended the University of Vienna, 1961–62, and Morehouse College (B.S., 1963), did graduate studies at Columbia University (1963–64), and earned an M.A. from the New School for Social Research in 1967.

+His first book, published in 1968, was Black Awakening in Capitalist America: A Historical Analysis, and it was followed by several other notable titles, including Brotherman: The Odyssey of Black Men in America: An Anthology (1995), co-edited with Herb Boyd.

-In the 1980s, he co-founded with Alice Walker the publishing company called Wild Trees Press, publishing the work of Third World writers.
+In the 1980s, Allen co-founded with Alice Walker the publishing company Wild Trees Press, publishing the work of Third World writers.

 Allen married Pam Allen in 1965.
-He died on July 10, 2024, at the age of 82.
+He died at his home in Benicia, California, on July 10, 2024, at the age of 82.